EricR/razzle-dazzle/README.md

 This simulator demonstrates just how great the odds are stacked against a player.
 On average it would cost more money to win then there are atoms in the universe.
-The operator will therefore often miscount to give a player extra points to keep them motivated to play, but never enough to actually win in any reasonable number of rounds.
+The operator will therefore often miscount to give a player extra points and keep them motivated to play, but never enough to actually win in any reasonable number of rounds.